Duke University scientists have trained rhesus monkeys to move virtual arms using a brain-mind interface.

 Neuroscientist Miguel Nicolelis at Duke University in Durham, North Carolina said, “No device will ever work for people unless it restores bimanual behaviors, you need to use both arms and hands for the simplest tasks.”

 In 2011, Nicolelis announced on The Daily Show that he is developing a robotic, thought-controlled “exoskeleton” that will allow paralyzed people to walk again.
-Further raising the stakes, he pledged that the robotic body suit will enable a paralyzed person to kick a soccer ball during the opening ceremony of the 2014 Brazil World Cup.

 To achieve such bimanual movement, Nicolelis and his colleagues recorded the individual electrical activity from almost 500 single neurons in the somatosensory and motor cortex on both sides of a monkey’s brain, the areas responsible for sensing body position, touch and movement.